Best practices to improve your accounts receivable process

 Invoicing may sound like a no-brainer, but efficient invoicing is at the root of a good accounting process.

-Therefore, whether you’re sending paper or electronic invoices, you must ensure that they are accurate, timely and have all the information the customer needs.
-Sending a copy of their invoices for the month along with a statement, details of their purchases if you have them, or any other associated documents does precisely this.
+Therefore, whether you're sending invoices electronically or in the mail, you must ensure that they are accurate, timely and have all the information the customer needs.
+Sending a copy of their outstanding invoices for the month along with a statement, details of their purchases if you have them, or any other associated documents does precisely this.

-Some businesses use mobile services that can send personalized messages to their customer’s phones, offering them the ability to open, browse, and pay from that same device.
+Some businesses use mobile services that can send personalized messages to their customer's phones, offering them the ability to open, browse, and pay from that same device using different payment methods.
 Whatever you need to do to get that information to your customer – do that.
+It'll help to avoid overdue payments that impact your cash flow and is key to having an effective accounts receivable process.

 Some businesses use mobile services that can send personalized messages to their customer’s phones, offering them the ability to open, browse, and pay from that same device.